ffont28/p.learning/README.md

 # p.learning
-Only for learning C coding
+Only to learn C coding.
+Sources by ffont28